Blueprint-Boulder/f21s22-foster-source/README.md

 I understand this will probably be pretty annoying, but it ensures consistency and readability across our code-base.
 If there are errors that you believe are a result of an issue in the setup and configurations of these tools, please let Jett know.

+Make sure to commit often!
+It will be much easier to fix errors incrementally rather than all at once before pushing.

+When pushing, the test suite will be run.
+You will not be able to push until all tests pass.

 - `git add .`
 - `git commit -m "WHAT CHANGED?"`
 - `git push --set-upstream origin [your branch name]` (only needs to be run the first time you push off of this branch.
 Subsequent pushes can be made with `git push`)